JonathanMEdwards/subtext10/doc/language.md

 The `&` program (pronounced “and”) is used to add items to a series.
 For example:
 ```
 n = numbers & 1 & 2 & 3
-c = customers & do{.name := 'Joe', .address := 'Pleasantown, USA'}
+c = customers & with{.name := 'Joe', .address := 'Pleasantown, USA'}
 ```
 The `&` program takes a series as it’s left input and an item value as its right input, resulting in a series equal to the input plus a new item with that value.
 The default value of the item is the template of the seqence.
-In a table it is often convenient to use a `do` block as above to change some of the columns and let the others default to their template values.
+In a table it is often convenient to use a `with` block as above to change some of the columns and let the others default to their template values.

 The `&&` program concatenates two seriess: `series1 && series2` is a copy of `series1` with all the items from `series2` added to its end.
 The two series must have the same type template.